nathanscrivener/axium-HA-custom-component/README.md

 # Axium Amplifier Integration for Home Assistant

-This custom component integrates Axium multi-zone amplifiers with Home Assistant, allowing you to control and monitor your Axium amplifier system.
+This custom component integrates Axium multi-zone amplifiers that use RS232 bus communication with Home Assistant, allowing you to control and monitor your Axium amplifier system.

+The complete Axium Bus Protocol is available at https://download.axiumcontrol.com/AxiumCommsProtocol.pdf.

 ## Features